Ztry8/Termlib/README.md

 Written in Visual C++ 11, but also usable with other standards and compilers.

 #### About engine
-!Please don't change the size of the tiles is `#define`s.
+##### Please don't change the size of the tiles is `#define`s.
 This could disrupt the engine's logic.
 Only modify tile size if you are using a custom font!
 The engine uses batching for rendering tiles, but tile culling has not been implemented yet.
 See the TODO list.
 Use the `SCALE` to set the correct scale for your graphics.
 `SCALE` = 1: 640x344 resolution,